Craving brownie batter without turning on the oven? This no-bake Brownie Batter Dip brings all the chocolatey nostalgia back in just minutes.

 - Unsalted Butter: Let your butter come to room temperature.
-I leave butter on the counter year round, so I can bake at a moments notice.

 Heat Treat the Brownie Mix

-However, there is a really easy way to make sure the cake mix is safe to eat raw.
-It’s the same method I use for cooking the flour in my edible cookie dough recipe.
+There is a really easy way to make sure the cake mix is safe to eat raw.
+It's the same method I use for cooking the flour in my edible cookie dough recipe.

 - Spread the brownie mix out on a parchment lined baking sheet and bake for 350℉ for 5-7 minutes.